Michele Di Piedi

-Michele Di Piedi (born 21 December 1980) is an Italian professional football former player and manager, currently head coach of Glacis United.
+Michele Di Piedi (born 21 December 1980) is an Italian professional football former player and manager.

 Biography

 Early career and Sheffield Wednesday (1997–2003)

 Di Piedi was born in Palermo, Sicily, and began his career at U.S. Siracusa before signing for Perugia in 1999.
 However, he made no league appearances in his only season at the club.
 In summer 2000, he moved to Sheffield Wednesday, as Paul Jewell's first acquisition for the South Yorkshire club after their relegation from the Premier League the previous season.
 Di Piedi made his debut for Wednesday in their first game since relegation from The Premiership against Wolverhampton Wanderers at The Molineux on 13 August 2000, at the age of 19 as a 60th-minute substitute for Gilles De Bilde, with Andy Booth scoring a 79th-minute equaliser after Kevin Pressman was sent off in the first minute.
 Di Piedi was immediately welcomed by the Wednesday fans who saw echoes of recent Italian heroes; Paolo Di Canio and Benito Carbone.
 He showed signs he was full of energy, chasing lost causes and what he lacked in skill he made up for with his effort.
 His first goal for the club was a spectacular strike on his first start and was the only goal in a game away at Grimsby on 26 August.
 He scored some wonderful goals for The Owls, his last-minute strike at Birmingham City is well remembered by those who saw it, as he tore his shirt off, placed it on the corner flag and waved it in the air in front of the thousands of travelling Owls fans at St Andrews.
 His debut season was a big success with some great goals and performances which won him a four-year contract.
 His second season was ruined by injuries and he never fulfilled his earlier impact, although he did wow the crowds with a fantastic long-range overhead kick against Sunderland in the League Cup that saw the team progress against Premiership opposition.
 He scored seven goals in ten starts and thirty four substitute appearances for Wednesday.